ev3dev-python-tools/thonny-ev3dev/Developing.md

  * checkout from git the main project (thonny-ev3dev)

      - https://github.com/ev3dev-python-tools/thonny-ev3dev.git

+ * In python we do not have project support which set ups a sandbox environment for you like in languages like Rust.
+   Instead you need to create this environment for your project self with an virtual env tool.

+               python3 -m venv .venv
+               source .venv/bin/activate

+   Our project is now isolated/sandboxed.
+We only install the dependencies of this project in this virtual environment.
+   We don't add the virtual env environment to the git project because it can become very large, and it can easy be replicated.

+ * For every new bash shell we need to load this environment with:

+                source .venv/bin/activate

  * within the main project make a subdir context/ <br>
    we choose to have the context projects as subdirs within the main project.

  * add context/ to .gitignore of the main project<br>
-   - NOTE: context/  shouldn't be in project, and must be added to only here now because we want to work on project's main modules and its context projects at the same time in a single project!!
+   - NOTE: context/  shouldn't be in git project.
+The context projects in the context/ folder are installed only locally because we want to work on the main and its context projects at the same time in a single project!!
      The main project, and the context projects all have their own git project independent of each other.

  * within context/ checkout from git each context project: